Albuquerque Baseball Complex

-The City of Albuquerque is finalizing plans for a Regional Sports Complex.
-Phase I of this state-of-the-art complex will have five artificial turf fields with lighting to accommodate both baseball and softball.
+Phase I of this state-of-the-art facility will have five artificial turf fields with lighting to accommodate both baseball and softball.
 The site will also include a building for concessions, restrooms, a community meeting room, umpire locker room, and a viewing area.

 “The opportunities for local youth to participate in sports provide tremendous return via the interaction, competition and commerce, not to mention the ability to take place in a safe haven for our children.
 Money that our constituents spend traveling to events in Arizona and Texas can be spent at home and kept within our own community.” - Buddy Gouldsmith, Assistant Coach University of New Mexico